Above. Further from the lead. So if the two is in second place and you are in third you are ‘above’ the two.

 Hunt.
 Plain hunt.
 Alternately moving the bell between the front and back of the order, one place at a time.
 The technique of hunting a bell is fundamental to method ringing.

 Lay to the treble.
 Make 2nds.
-Not sure if this is an official term but you may hear it.
+Not an official term but you may hear it in Norfolk.

 Lead end.
 Where the treble is at the front in a method and is doing its backstroke lead.
 This happens four times in a plain course of plain bob doubles, so you may hear somebody say something like ‘it was fine up to the third lead’.